Rockfire Resources (LON:ROCK) Trading Down 6.3% – Should You Sell?

-Rockfire Resources (LON:ROCK – Get Free Report) last released its earnings results on Monday, September 22nd.
-The company reported GBX (0.01) earnings per share for the quarter.
+Rockfire Resources (LON:ROCK – Get Free Report) last posted its quarterly earnings data on Monday, September 22nd.
+The company reported GBX (0.01) EPS for the quarter.

 Rockfire Resources Company Profile